What is your policy on attendance?

 At what time would my child be considered tardy?

-Students should be at by 7:40 a.m.
+Our doors open at 7:15 a.m.
+Students arriving to school after 7:40 a.m. are considered tardy.
 Arriving on time is very important to your child and contributes to a smooth start to the day.
-Students who are tardy not only miss out on important instruction, they disrupt the beginning of the day for the teacher and the other students in the classroom.
+Students who arrive late miss out on important instruction and can disrupt the beginning of the day in the classroom.

 If we do arrive late, what time is too late to be considered present for the day?